 St. Andrew’s Book Group meets regularly to discuss a book the group has selected.
 Parishioners and community members are welcome to join the discussion – lively, fun, and educational--on the third Monday of the month at 1:00 p.m. in Pearson Hall.
 Contact Pat Rudloff if you are interested in participating.

-On the second Tuesday of each month, parishioners and their friends gather for lunch at local restaurant for good conversation and tasty cuisine.
+On the second Wednesday of each month, parishioners and their friends gather for lunch at a local restaurant for good conversation and tasty cuisine.
 Currently, the group meets at Sugo’s Spaghetteria in Edwardsville at 11:30.
 No advance reservation is required.
 Just come ready to enjoy being part of this friendly group and a good meal.

 ECW is the gathering of all women in the parish to express their love of God through doing His work.
 ECW was founded at the general convention of The Episcopal Church in 1874.
 Today many Episcopal parishes have an active ECW that carries out programs for the parish and community, including programs for women.
 St. Andrew’s ECW meets on the first Tuesday of the month.
 It sponsor…Read More »